mcventus/Carviewer/README.md

 - ... no changes yet ...

 ## NOTICE
-- I will use external Libraries, APIS, and other resources to accomplish this.
+- External Libraries, APIS, and other resources used to complete this react project.

 ## Report Format Example
 - Taken from the Teacher's repository.